turingschool/mod-0-curriculum/session2/index.md

 #### Arrays

-Use your Googling skills to figure out <strong>what an array is used for in programming</strong> and jot down your notes in the box below.
+Use your Googling skills to figure out <strong>what an <span class="vocab">array</span> is used for in programming</strong> and jot down your notes in the box below.

 <textarea rows="4"></textarea>

 <div class="toggle-show">
   Done?
 Click here to reveal.
   <div class="hidden">
+    <p>An <span class="vocab">array</span> is a data structure that contains a group of elements.</p>
+    <p>You can think of an array as a box or container.
+Instead of saying "I have a box full of shirts," you could say "I have an array of shirts."
+The phrase "a container of pencils" would become "an array of pencils."</p>
-    <p>An array is a data structure that contains a group of elements.
-Typically these elements are all of the same data type, such as an integer or string.
+    <p>Typically, elements in an array are all of the same data type, such as an integer or string.
 Arrays are commonly used in computer programs to organize data so that a related set of values can be easily sorted or searched.
 For example, a search engine may use an array to store Web pages found in a search performed by the user.
 When displaying the results, the program will output one element of the array at a time.
 This may be done for a specified number of values or until all the values stored in the array have been output.
 While the program could create a new variable for each result found, storing the results in an array is much more efficient way to manage memory.</p>
     <p>An example of an array of <strong>integers: </strong><code>[76, 3, 45958, 329, 40, 3002]</code></p>
   </div>
 </div>